benichu/2ret-vim/README.md

 Here are a few of the plugins:

-## [Extradite]

-Git commit browser for the current file.
-Open it with F6 and close it with `q`.
-If you press enter while selecting a commit, it will open the file at that point in history.

-You can read the full description [here](https://github.com/int3/vim-extradite).

 ## [Surround]

 This plugin is a tool for dealing with pairs of "surroundings."
 Examples